 Initial application fee

-The initial application fee for incorporation as a company is more expensive (see table on following page for fee comparison).
+The initial application fee for incorporation as a company is more expensive (see table below for fee comparison).
 However, there are significant reductions in initial fees for some types of not-forprofit companies which meet the requirements of a ‘special purpose company’.

 Recent changes to the Corporations Act now means that small companies that is those which have less than $250000 annual revenue and do not have deductible gift recipient (DGR) status, no longer have to have financial statements audited.